MicrosoftDocs/PowerShell-Docs/reference/7.2/PackageManagement/Unregister-PackageSource.md

 ## EXAMPLES

-### Example 1: Unregister a package source for the Nuget provider
+### Example 1: Unregister a package source for the NuGet provider

 The `Unregister-PackageSource` cmdlet unregisters a package source from the local computer.
 The **Location** and **Provider** parameters can be used to further specify the source to remove.